patternfly/training-scenarios/react-components/toolbar-filter/step2.md

 };
 </pre>

+4) **Declare constants in the render function**

-4) **Add the following constants inside the top of the render function above the return statement**
+Inside the top of the render function and above the return statement, add three constants.

-In this case, unwrap the state managed `filters` to be used by the `DataToolbar`.
+First, unwrap the state managed `filters` to be used by the `DataToolbar`.

-Also define the status and risk options that will appear in the two dropdown filters in the `DataToolbar`.
+Second, define the status and risk options that will appear in the two dropdown filters in the `DataToolbar`.

 <pre class="file" data-target="clipboard">
 const { filters } = this.state;